arminnorouzi/data_structure_and_algorithms/README.md

 This repository contains a collection of the most important algorithms along with Python implementation that all software engineers should know.
 The algorithms are organized into the following categories:

-- Bitwise
+- L01: Bitwise operations
-- Dynamic Programming
+- L02: String and Array
-- Tree and Graph
+- L03: Tree and Graph
-- Heaps
+- L04: Linked List
-- Linked List
+- L05: Heaps
-- Sorting and Searching
+- L06: Sorting and Searching
-- String and Array
+- L07: Dynamic Programming

 Each algorithm is implemented in Python and includes a detailed explanation of its time and space complexity.